Kapo1123/startup/README.md

     able to comment and save stores

    The first Simon went well.
 I was able to use different html code and recreate a Simon.
 However, I was having issues when I tried to sync my push with Github.
 It fraustrated me but I am glad it finally worked out.

+I decided to change my start up application to a webiste for meme, where people can share their favourite memes and others can common it.